jundalisay/spblist/content/en/research/descartes/errors.md

 3 | Principia Part 3, 82 | The fire-aether beyond Saturn do not move faster. | They move slower.
 This mistake is caused by the previous mistake on comets
 4 | Meteors Discourse 8 | Colors are caused by photons turning in different directions.
 The cause of the error is believing that colors emerge after hitting something.
 This is a principle in Dioptrique.
 However, color is inherent information about the source, and not an emergent effect. | Colors are caused by wavelengths
 5 | Principia Part 3, 147 | The outer planets are more solid than the inner ones | The inner planets are more solid

+### Shortcomings

+Descartes' system would have been perfect if it didn't have the following shortcomings:

+1. No mention of supernova

+Supernovae are notable features of galaxies.
+Descartes did not mention any supernova.

+2. Very little info on electricity

+Natural electricity already existed as lightning, which he calls fire.
+It would have been great if he expounded more on the nature of electricity.

+3. Not much info on animals and plant biology

+Descartes probably wanted to write biology after writing the Treatise on Man.
+But he died early in Sweden.